LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

    Saves the image to a file in a format defined by the file extension.
    Automatically converts images when the extension of the image to save as differs from that of the original image.
-A ``-quality`` parameter specifies the image compression ratio (integer value of 1-100) used when saving to JPEG or GIF format.
+A ``-quality`` parameter specifies the image compression ratio (integer value of 1--100) used when saving to JPEG or GIF format.

 .. member:: image->addComment(comment)

    Adds a file header comment to the image before it is saved.
-Passing a ``null`` parameter removes any existing comments.
+Passing a "null" parameter removes any existing comments.

-Convert an Image File From One Format to Another
+Convert an Image File from One Format to Another
 ------------------------------------------------

 Use the `image->convert` and `image->save` methods on an image object,